School of Journalism

 Offers students an opportunity to report and write for publication, take photos, and edit news copy for the e-Bulletin, the online news site for the New England Newspaper and Press Association.
 The e-Bulletin, now a news Web site after a transition from a printed newspaper, reports news for journalists at about 800 newspapers in New England and their online operations.
 It is also a multimedia site, offering all the news-delivery methods of the modern newsroom—video, audio, still photos, and text.
 This course seeks to prepare students for co-op jobs and provide networking opportunities with New England journalists.
-Prereq.
-Junior, senior, or graduate standing.
+May be repeated without limit.

 JRNL 5306.
 Beat Reporting.
 4 Hours.

 Covers advanced reporting in specific topic areas.
 Topics change from semester to semester.
-Prereq. (a) JRNL 2201 and junior or senior standing or (b) graduate standing.
+May be repeated without limit.